jimb245/2PiWireGuardVPN/README.md

 sudo reboot
 ```

 Test the new passwords by reconnecting using the private wifi interface.
-If there are problems you can get back in using the wired connection to check settings or reboot.
+If there are problems you can get back in using the wired connection to check settings.

 #### 4.8 Close the VNC connection